Back

 Presenter: Sune Lohse, Chief Strategy Officer

-Being a warehouse employee, I can create inventory put-aways by myself by pulling the release purchase orders, or other source documents into the inventory put-away.
-The source documents could be purchase orders, sales return orders, or transfer orders.
+As a warehouse employee, you can create inventory put-aways on your own.
+You do this by pulling released purchase orders, or other source documents, into the inventory put-away.
+The source documents can be purchase orders, sales return orders, or transfer orders.

-So if I enter my inventory put-away documents like this, and I have nothing yet in here, and I create a new one.
-It will be created on the location code set up on the warehouse employee that I’m assigned to as a user.
+The put-away is created on the location code set up on the warehouse employee that you are assigned to as a user.

 413581175-ei1UML_qrBM-ENG20030920